Drug & Alcohol Rehab Dorset & Near Dorset

 Cognitive Behavioural Therapy (CBT) at rehab in Dorset

-CBT teaches you that your negative thoughts have negative consequences.
+CBT at rehab teaches you that your negative thoughts have negative consequences.

 It teaches you ways to change the way you approach certain situations so that you can increase your chances of having positive experiences instead of negative ones.
 It can help to stop the cycle of negative thoughts and behaviours.